 Today’s breakfast dish takes your regular old french toast casserole to a new level.
-The secret is the addition of flavored liquid coffee creamer.
+The secret to this Raspberry White Chocolate Overnight French Toast is the addition of flavored liquid coffee creamer.
 I chose to use International Delight’s raspberry white chocolate flavor.
 You could easily use any flavored creamer in it’s place.
 There are so many yummy flavors that the make now.
 The possibilities are endless with flavors like pumpkin pie spice, hazelnut, and gingerbread latte.

 - 12 (1 inch thick) slices of day old french bread or Texas toast cut into 1 inch cubes

 - 1/2 cup raspberry white chocolate liquid coffee creamer

 - 3/4 cup raspberry white chocolate liquid coffee creamer

 - 1 cup sugar

 - fresh or frozen raspberries (thawed) for garnish